PeterWhelan

 About Peter

-Artistic Director: Irish Baroque Orchestra & Marsyas Ensemble Artistic Partner: Irish National Opera Curator for Early Music: Norwegian Wind Ensemble
+Music Director: Philharmonia Baroque Orchestra (from the 2026/27 season) Artistic Director: Irish Baroque Orchestra Curator for Early Music: Norwegian Wind Ensemble

-Olivier Award winner Peter Whelan, an acclaimed solo artist with an extensive and award-winning discography as a solo bassoonist, is among the most dynamic and versatile exponents of historical performance of his generation.
-He is the Artistic Director of the Irish Baroque Orchestra and Curator for Early Music of Norwegian Wind Ensemble.
+Olivier Award winner, Peter Whelan, is among the most dynamic and versatile exponents of historical performance of his generation.
+He is Artistic Director of Irish Baroque Orchestra and Curator for Early Music of Norwegian Wind Ensemble.
+He becomes Music Director of Philharmonia Baroque Orchestra from the 2026/27 season and is Music Director Designate in 2025/26.

 As a conductor, Peter has a particular passion for exploring and championing neglected music from the Baroque and Classical eras.
-Recent engagements have included appearances with San Francisco Opera, Scottish Chamber Orchestra, Beethoven Orchester Bonn, Netherlands Chamber Orchestra, Meininger Hofkapelle, Orchestra della Svizzera Italiana, and Lahti Symphony Orchestra.
+Recent engagements have included appearances with the Scottish Chamber Orchestra, Beethoven Orchester Bonn, Netherlands Chamber Orchestra, Royal Northern Sinfonia, Orchestra della Svizzera Italiana, Kristiansand Symphony Orchestra, Lahti Symphony Orchestra, Orchestra of the Age of Enlightenment, The English Concert, Dunedin Consort, Monteverdi Choir and English Baroque Soloists, Gluck Orfeo with San Francisco Opera, Vivaldi l’Olimpiade with Irish National Opera (across Ireland and the Royal Opera House, London) and Rodelinda at Garsington Opera.

-Peter’s artistic direction in live performance and the recording studio has been widely praised for its “rich insight, style and charisma” (Guardian), its “stylish verve” (BBC Music Magazine) and “phenomenally energetic direction” (Artsdesk).
-As a champion of early music, Peter represents “the very best of contemporary trends in bringing this music to life: flex and zest with tempi, lithe and vigorous … an incredible alertness to colors and moods summoned by the cut-and-thrust harmonic footwork of this music” (Operawire).
+Peter’s artistic direction in live performance and the recording studio has been widely praised for its “rich insight, style and charisma” (Guardian), its “stylish verve” (BBC Music Magazine), and “energetic yet unfailingly sensitive direction” (Gramophone).
+As a champion of early music and opera, Peter represents “the very best of contemporary trends in bringing this music to life: flex and zest with tempi, lithe and vigorous … an incredible alertness to colors and moods summoned by the cut-and-thrust harmonic footwork of this music” (Operawire) and “The English Concert and their musical director Peter Whelan brought Handel’s fabulous score to life in a performance of surpassing rhythmic energy, richly dramatic colouring and heart-breaking lyrical grace” (The Telegraph).

 Season Highlights